 Bone weakening and bone loss are the primary concerns associated with hormone therapy.
 Cancer Treatment-Induced Bone Loss (CTIBL) related to ADT is widely studied and proven.
 A 10-year study published in 2013 demonstrated that ¼ of hip fracture patients had previously been treated with ADT for low-risk prostate cancer.

 Kidney damage is another concern resulting from hormone therapy.
-A separate 2013 study found a significantly increased risk of acute kidney injury (AKI) among hormone therapy patients with advanced, non-metastatic prostate cancer.
+A separate 2013 study found a significantly increased risk of acute kidney injury (AKI), among hormone therapy patients with advanced, non-metastatic prostate cancer.

 Using external beam radiation therapy (EBRT) or brachytherapy seed implants, radiation can be used to target prostate cancer tumors.

 Like hormone therapy, radiation therapy does not remove the prostate gland or the prostate cancer.
 After treatment, PSA levels can continue to fluctuate and require frequent monitoring.
 EBRT can be an effective second line of defense against prostate cancer.
 If cancer should return after surgery, radiation can be used for long-term disease control with positive survival rates.
+What if I have radiation before surgery?

 In most cases, robotic prostate surgery cannot be performed after radiation treatment.
 This is a very important treatment consideration.
 Radiation alters the prostate tissue in such a way that surgery is typically not an option for disease recurrence.
 For this reason, many men reserve radiation treatment until after surgery.
 Even then, follow-up treatment after robotic surgery is typically not needed.